awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Oracle.md

 AWS DMS supports Oracle versions 10g, 11g, 12c, 18c, and 19c for on\-premises and EC2 instances for the Enterprise, Standard, Standard One, and Standard Two editions as targets\.
 AWS DMS supports Oracle versions 11g \(version 11\.2\.0\.3\.v1 and later\), 12c, 18c, and 19c for Amazon RDS instance databases for the Enterprise, Standard, Standard One, and Standard Two editions\.

-**Note**
-Support for Oracle version 19c as a target is available in AWS DMS versions 3\.3\.2 and later\.
-Support for Oracle version 18c as a target is available in AWS DMS versions 3\.3\.1 and later\.

 When you use Oracle as a target, we assume that the data is to be migrated into the schema or user that is used for the target connection\.
 If you want to migrate data to a different schema, use a schema transformation to do so\.
 For example, suppose that your target endpoint connects to the user `RDSMASTER` and you want to migrate from the user `PERFDATA1` to `PERFDATA2`\.
 In this case, create a transformation like the following\.

 ```